Demsoc is a membership organisation. Anyone can join. This page tells you a bit more about how it’s run.

 Initially developing learning applications at the London Business School, she was founder director of Etribes.com – an online community consultancy which specialised in working with third sector organisations such as Christian Aid, YMCA and YHA.
 She is undertaking a PhD at the University of Sussex, and her research interest is the social impact of Web 2.0 tools in a democratic context

-Anthony is chief executive.
+Anthony runs Demsoc from day to day.
 He studied Classics at university, and as part of his course learned about the theory and reality of Athenian participatory democracy.
 He has spent over a decade working on his two main interests – tech and politics – and thinking about how emerging social and network technologies can improve government and political participation.
-In 2006, he was one of the founding members of Demsoc, along with Andy Martin (current president), Andrew Hardie, Helen Cammack and Ben Rowland.
+In 2006, he was one of the founding members of Demsoc, along with Andy Martin, Andrew Hardie, Helen Cammack and Ben Rowland.

 His working life has been spent in central and local government.
 At various times he has been speechwriter at the Department of Health; secretary to the Cabinet Committees on health, food and agriculture; a member of the national Sure Start team, and project leader in the Treasury’s internal think tank, the Productivity and Structural Reform Team.
 He joined Brighton & Hove City Council as Head of Policy in 2006, where he was responsible for strategy, community relations, and sustainability.
 After nine months on the authority’s board as Acting Director of Strategy & Governance, he left to work for Demsoc in February 2010.